hbctraining/Training-modules/RShiny/lessons/04_uploading_downloading_data.md

 # Uploads and Downloads

-Transferring files to and from the user is a common feature of Shiny apps.
+Transferring files to and from an app is a common feature of Shiny apps.
 You can use it to upload data for analysis, download the results of an analysis or a figure you generated.
-Now we introduce you to functions that help with file handling in addition to some other advanced topics which tie in nicely (and are helpful when running these functions).
+Now we will introduce you to functions that help with file handling in addition to some other advanced topics which tie in nicely (and are helpful when running these functions).

 ## Uploading data
 Often apps are created such that one can explore their own data in some way.
 To allows users to upload their own data into the app we use the `fileInput()` function on the UI side: